 The Summit will take place on the Novartis Campus in Basel, which is since last year open to the public.
 The summit shall take place in the 2 auditoria, which are located in the impressive building designed by the architect Frank Gehry.
-The exhibition, poster presentations and lunches will be in the two Foyers of the halls.
-The CLINAM Team will organize the meeting with as few as possible hurdles for the participants and is grateful for the support that Novartis gives by making the halls available to CLINAM without influencing in any way the Summit itself.
+The exhibition, poster presentations and lunches will be in the two foyers.
+The CLINAM Team w is grateful for the support that Novartis gives by making the halls available to CLINAM, without influencing in any way the Summit contents itself.